deepcoin1003/deepcoin/deepcoin.md

 (4) If your project is using a curated dataset, which one are you using?

+	Data are obtained from many public chains and analyzed and predicted

 (5) If your project is not using a curated dataset, please tell us a little bit more about your data by answering the questions below.

+	Analyze the whole network of some reliable chain trading information

 (6) How much data are you planning to store to the Filecoin network during the Slingshot competition?